 As many of us know, dementia affects everyone differently.
 There are many different symptoms of dementia, and those symptoms will help you pick the right gift.
 For example, some symptoms restrict activities and other symptoms might make other activities better.
-The key is to understand what the person with dementia is capable of doing and choosing your activity acccordingly.
-Different stages of dementia will result in different choices.
+The key is to understand what the person with dementia is capable of doing and choosing activities accordingly.
+Different stages of dementia will result in different options.

-So I set out to find the perfect puzzle.
+So, I set out to find the perfect dementia puzzle.

-The problem I faced was this: All the puzzles I found in nearby Miami stores were either too childlike or had too many pieces.
-I wanted something that would be age appropriate as the person progressed through their different stages of dementia.
+The problem I faced was this: All the puzzles I found in nearby stores were either too childlike or had too many pieces.
+I wanted something that would be age appropriate for a person going through the different stages of dementia.

 "Her Mom always liked puzzles and playing cards, both became very difficult for her.
 Puzzle pieces being too small and puzzles too big were frustrating for her."

-Karen also makes memory cards that are great for matching games and terrific for reminicence therapy.
+Karen also makes memory cards that are great for matching games and terrific for reminiscence therapy.

 To learn more about these terrific puzzles, visit Karen's website at http://memoryjoggingpuzzles.com.

 Every month, we're giving away a free copy of "Alzheimer's Disease and Other Dementias: The Caregiver's Complete Survival Guide" to a new member of our community.
 Enter to win a copy by entering your email in the "Subscribe" form on this page.